-Pollution Control Engineering Graduate Course (Master of Applied Science)
+Environmental Pollution Control Graduate Course (Master of Applied Science)

-The graduate course in Pollution Control Engineering leads to the degree of Master of Applied Science.
+The graduate course in Environmental Pollution Control leads to the degree of Master of Applied Science.
 It extends over one full-time year or two part-time years.
-The course is primarily intended for candidates in chemical engineering and industrial chemistry who have completed a four year degree programme, but candidates from other disciplines in science or engineering may be admitted if the appropriate pre-requisites are taken.
+The course is primarily intended for candidates in chemical engineering and industrial chemistry who have completed a four year degree programme, but candidates from other disciplines in science or engineering may be admitted.
 The course provides a comprehensive study of the theoretical and practical aspects of the control of gaseous, liquid and solid refuse from industrial plants.